-Evie Fairman - Marketing Assistant
+Evie Fairman - Marketing Officer

 Having studied Events Management in Brighton, Evie came home to Cornwall in 2018 and started a position as Sales & Marketing Executive and Wedding Coordinator at Lanhydrock Hotel & Golf Club.
 Alongside work, Evie volunteers as a Youth Mentor with Little Hearts Matter, a national charity supporting members and their families with single ventricle heart conditions.
-Deciding she wanted to pursue a career within the charity sector Evie joined the Foundation as the Marketing Assistant in May 2021.
+Deciding she wanted to pursue a career within the charity sector Evie joined the Foundation in May 2021.

 In her spare time, Evie enjoys walking her French Bulldog, Micky and finding the best coffee spots in the South West.

-Kirsty Philpott - Programme Director
+Kirsty Philpott - Programmes Director